top of page

 Ever feel like your tongue is on fire, no hot coffee involved?

-Maybe you’ve avoided acidic foods and switched toothpastes, but it still comes back.
+Maybe you’ve avoided acidic foods, switched toothpastes, or blamed that one spicy meal… but the burning keeps coming back.

-Or perhaps you’ve noticed tiny cracks, bumps, or even split grooves across your tongue and cracked corners of your lips.
+Or you’ve noticed cracks, bumps, split grooves on your tongue, or painful cracks at the corners of your lips.

-You might be dealing with burning tongue syndrome (burning mouth syndrome), but that’s just the surface.
-This is your body waving a flag that something deeper might be going on.
+You might be dealing with burning mouth syndrome, but that’s just the label.

 Common symptoms include: